CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/typography.md

 {{% accordion How to use %}}
 ## Implementation

+To establish page hierarchy for content heavy sites, all headings and paragraph tags have specific styling applied to them so pages flow visually from topic to detail.

 <h1>Heading 1 without contrast</h1>

 You can add the `contrast` class to an `h1` tag to create page titles.